-The Eagle Resource Closet is a food, toiletries, and clothing pantry open to any member of the UMW community.
-We are located in the Attic of Lee Hall (take the Monroe-side elevator to floor "A") and are open Monday, Tuesday, and Friday 1- 6 p.m.
+The Gwen Hale Resource Closet is a food, toiletries, and clothing pantry open to any member of the UMW community.
+We are located in Lee Hall (take the Monroe-side elevator to floor "A") and are open Monday, Tuesday, and Friday 1- 6 p.m.
 Students can come for food and other resources as often as they need assistance.
-For more information, visit our website or email us:
+For more information, visit our website or email us: mailto:resource@umw.edu.

-eagleresourcecloset@gmail.com.
 We are happy to take donations, receive your volunteer energy to keep the closet running, and are especially glad to provide you with any resources you need to be healthy & whole at UMW.